Plasterboard Recycling & Disposal

 How do I dispose of unused plasterboard?

-Many local household waste recycling centres will accept and dispose of plasterboard but check before you go as they may have restrictions or charges in place.
+Many local household waste recycling centres accept and dispose of plasterboard, but check before you go, as they may have restrictions or charges in place.

 You should separate any plasterboard from any general waste and dispose of it separately.